Afghans Mark Eid As Ceasefire Pauses Deadly Violence - UrduPoint

 If the ceasefire holds, it will be only the fourth pause in fighting in nearly 20 years of conflict.

-Ghani used his annual Eid address to urge the Taliban to agree to a lasting truce now international troops are leaving the country.
+President Ghani used his annual Eid address to urge the Taliban to agree to a lasting truce now that international troops were leaving.

 Tens of thousands of Afghans have been killed and millions have been displaced by the nearly two-decade-old conflict, which has seen a resurgent Taliban take hold of large swathes of the country.